AlfieLeFluffy/FIT_Study_Materials/Study Materials/Hardware/Sequential/Register.md

 - They can have asynchronous clearing through **[[CLR]]** signal and they can have an enable (control) signal **[[CE]]**.
 - Their input and output are referend to as a [[Vector]]s, D<sub>31</sub>-D<sub>0</sub> and Q<sub>31</sub>-Q<sub>0</sub> respectively.
 - It is possible to write one bit at a time, but it is not commonly done so.
-- Commonly registers represent some binary number, like for example 32-bit, 16-bit, 8-bit, that can enter other circuits like [[ALU]] as an [[Operand]].
+- Commonly registers represent some binary number, like for example 32-bit, 16-bit, 8-bit, that can enter other circuits like [[Arithmetic Logic Unit]] as an [[Operand]].
 - They are commonly used in construction of [[Study Materials/Automata/Types/Automata]]s to represent the current state.

 ## Memory Register (Latch)